 The locust is a species of grasshopper.
 Locusts are found in all continents of the world except Antarctica.
 In Africa, there are ten species of locusts.
 They are very common in tropical areas, except where it is wet.
-Locusts live in two forms or phases as they are called: the solitary phase, and the gregarious phase.
+Locusts live in two forms, or phases as they are called: the solitary phase, and the gregarious phase.
 In the solitary phase, they live alone like any other grasshopper, and cause little damage.
-But if their numbers increase, they can become swarms big enough to darken the sky, and they are very dangerous.
+But if their numbers increase, they enter the gregarious phase.
+In the solitary phase, they live alone like any other grasshopper, and cause little damage.
+But if their numbers increase, they can become swarms big enough to darken the sky, and the they are very dangerous.